 The District renders services to patients under contractual arrangements with the Medicare and Medi-Cal programs, health maintenance organizations (HMOs) and preferred provider organizations (PPOs).
-Patient service revenues from these programs approximate 95% of gross patient service revenues for the years ended June 30, 2018 and 2017.
+Patient service revenues from these programs approximate 97% and 95% of gross patient service revenues for the years ended June 30, 2019 and 2018, respectively.